-SINCE THE TRAINS FIRST ROLLED THROUGH HELENA, this town has been a regional center for performances of all kinds.
-Helena and Butte were lively railroad stops for the best of vaudeville entertainment traveling between Chicago and Seattle from the 1880’s to 1920’s.
+SINCE THE TRAINS FIRST ROLLED THROUGH, Helena has been a regional center for performances of all kinds.
+Helena and Butte were lively railroad stops for the best of artistic performers as well as vaudeville entertainment traveling between Chicago and Seattle from the 1880’s to 1920’s.
 Through the early 1960’s several grand old vaudeville/movie houses hosted the best of national touring companies.
 For a small town in the Montana Rockies, Helena has always been a surprisingly cultured community.

 RURAL MONTANA’S ONLY INDIE FILM HOUSE.
 In 1976 intrepid film lovers Arnie Malia and Alexandra Swaney, along with a partner, created the Helena Film Society to bring alternative cinema to our small city.
 They converted Blanche Judge’s dance studio, on the second floor of a historic downtown building, into Second Story Cinema—“where the movies were always great and the popcorn often burned.”
 Between films they hosted various community arts projects, live theatre, poetry, satirical revues, multimedia, and musical events.

 Within a few years, Arnie began presenting innovative works by culturally diverse artists from around the nation.
 World-class artists started performing on Helena stages, carrying on Helena’s history as a cultural hotspot in the remote rural West.